Fit call

 Final scope depends on the servers, access, urgency, and agreement.

-For companies that mainly need regular checks and a short priority list.
+For small companies that mainly need regular SQL Server checks and a short priority list.

-For recurring issues, planned changes, and monthly review of agreed areas.
+For outsourced SQL Server support around recurring issues, planned changes, and monthly review of agreed areas.

 For high availability, frequent incidents, or a larger SQL Server responsibility.